 Three biosensors for this pathway are shown in Figure 6.
 The PIP2 sensor (Figure 6A) is formed of dimerization-dependent green fluorescent proteins (48) (Green PIP2, Table 1).
 The DAG sensor (Figure 6B) is formed of the DAG substrate PKC𝛿 fused to a circularly permuted green fluorescent protein (63) (Green Up DAG, Table 1).
 The Ca2+ sensor GECO (Figure 6C), developed by Campbell and colleagues, is formed of calmodulin, the M13 peptide, and circularly permuted mApple (64) (Red GECO, Table 1).
 The choice of sensor will be dependent on issues including the research question, therapeutic relevance in a compound screen, sensitivity for detecting partial agonists, and assay performance for the GPCR target.
 Of interest, these sensors can be multiplexed, i.e. two sensors can be expressed in the same cells, and this allows simultaneous interrogation of two points on the same pathway (63).

 The time course of the sensor response for all three sensors is both short and reversible (Figure 6B-D).
 These are transient responses, not accumulation responses, so care must be taken to collect the data in the appropriate time range.
 DAG and Ca2+ increase in response to agonist, whereas PIP2 decreases because it is the substrate for PLC.
-The first phase is very rapid, occurring within seconds, so if possible time points should be collected on the second timescale (see Figures 6, 11 and 12).
-For accurate quantification of the kinetics by curve fitting (see Analyzing Signaling Time Course Data) we have used a recording frequency of 0.25 seconds using a plate reader (Figure 12).
+The first phase is very rapid, occurring within seconds, so if possible time points should be collected on the second timescale (see Figures 6, <?escape?>11 and <?escape?>12).
+For accurate quantification of the kinetics by curve fitting (see Analyzing Signaling Time Course Data) we have used a recording frequency of 0.25 seconds using a plate reader (Figure <?escape?>12).
 The DAG and Ca2+ response peaks and then rapidly declines.
 The PIP2 response troughs and then rises.
 For DAG and Ca2+ the response returns either to baseline or close to it (Figure 6C,D), whereas for PIP2 the response approaches a plateau (Figure 6B).
 The whole signaling event is complete within 2-5 minutes.

 Detailed protocols and videos are available at the links in Table 1.